marcioalexandre/advancedjavastudies/thread/README.md

 # Thread

+(Even though Thread is not a "design pattern", any developer must know it)

 Software application needs a "parallel processing" (or "asynchronous behavior"), in order to perform certain task faster as these tasks can be divided into subtasks and these subtasks can be executed in parallel.

 Implementations steps: